OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/nodejs/README.md

 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)

-- To test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
+- If you are using Ngrok to test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
 Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.

 **Setup Azure DevOps service hook**